Nissan Micra: Nissan Micra R (2003)

 In 2003, Nissan UK, inspired by the Andros Trophy K11, unveiled the Micra-R, a one-off mid-engined K12.
 Shown at the Geneva Motor Show without running gear and engine, being only a display car, it was later given the go-ahead and Nissan commissioned Ray Mallock Ltd to insert a mid-mounted BTCC-derived Primera QG20DE engine for show and press demonstration purposes.
 In 2005, Nissan UK decided to replace the Primera engine with a VQ35DE from a 350Z with a modified Altima SE-R gearbox for user-friendliness on the road.
 This model was baptized 350SR, although it was not offered for sale.
 It was taken on to EVO magazine's "fast fleet" for a period of time where it became a favourite of many of the writers.
 Other modifications to this car include a vented rear arch and a set of Rays wheels.
 To date, Nissan has no plans to put this model into production.

 2004 update

-Nissan Micra (2004-2007)
+Nissan Micra (2004)

 Changes include addition of clear front indicator lamps, a new seven-spoke design of 15" wheel covers, body-coloured powered door mirrors and door handles, front seats with improved support, addition of remote controls for the CD audio system and drive computer.
-Even though clear indicator lamps were added in 2004, not all models received them.
-Some Micras produced kept the original indicator lamps.

 The vehicle was unveiled at the 2004 Paris Motor Show.